 There are specific guidelines regarding what is considered acceptable versus substantive benefit to the corporation.
 The degree of expectation by industry will determine whether it is a gift or not (it may be a grant or contract).
 Such expectation will also determine which university area and documentation will govern the transaction and what the gift fee or indirect fees will be.
 Gifts to UC Davis are subject to a one-time administrative fee of 6%.
 This fee is deducted at the time the gift is received (and does not apply to gifts-in-kind).

-Development and External Relations (DEVAR) is responsible for private gift support at UC Davis.
+Development and Alumni Relations (DEVAR) is responsible for private gift support at UC Davis.
 Development officers work in most of the schools/colleges and unit dean’s or executive offices to support fund raising for academic priorities, including providing counsel to faculty regarding gift support.
 Contact your department, dean’s or executive office to identify a development officer assigned to your area.
-An additional resource for information is campus Corporate Relations.
+An additional resource for information is campus Foundation and Corporate Engagement.

 If a company wishes to give support with the potential to revoke the support or receive more substantive benefits, please visit the Office of Research Sponsored Programs web site or email them at email@example.com to receive counsel on the appropriate procedures with industry.